 When it comes to health insurance claims, observation can significantly affect policyholders, particularly in terms of coverage.
 In both cashless and reimbursement claims, a minimum of 24 hours of hospitalisation with an active line of treatment is required.
 If there is no active line of treatment provided during the hospitalisation, the claim may be rejected, as hospitalisation only for observation is not covered.

-Additionally, if a policyholder does not have OPD (Outpatient Department) coverage under their policy, they may have to pay for expenses out of their pocket.
+Additionally, if a A person who pays a premium to an insurance company in exchange for the insurance protection provided by a policy More does not have OPD (Outpatient Department) coverage under their The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, they may have to pay for expenses out of their pocket.
 However, if they have OPD coverage, they can claim expenses paid at the time of discharge by submitting the necessary documents.

 How is a patient’s inpatient or observation status assigned?